Social security in Australia

-Social security, in Australia, refers to a system of social welfare payments provided by Australian Government to eligible Australian citizens, permanent residents, and limited international visitors.
+Social security, in Australia, refers to a system of social welfare payments provided by Australian Government and States and territories of Australia to eligible Australian citizens, permanent residents, and limited international visitors.
 These payments are almost always administered by Centrelink, a program of Services Australia.
 In Australia, most payments are means tested.

+The system includes payments to retirees, job seekers, parents (especially new and single parents), people with disabilities and their caregivers, guardians of orphans, students and apprentices, and people who have no way of supporting themselves.

 History

 Prior to 1900 in Australia, charitable assistance from benevolent societies, sometimes with financial contributions from the authorities, was the primary means of relief for people not able to support themselves.
 The 1890s economic depression and the rise of the trade unions and the Labor parties during this period led to a movement for welfare reform.

-In 1900, the states of New South Wales and Victoria enacted legislation introducing non-contributory pensions for those aged 65 and over.
-Queensland legislated a similar system in 1907 before the Australian labor Commonwealth government led by Andrew Fisher introduced a national aged pension under the Invalid and Old-Aged Pensions Act 1908.
+In 1900, New South Wales and Victoria enacted legislation introducing non-contributory pensions for those aged 65 and over.
+Queensland legislated a similar system in 1907 before the Deakin government introduced a national aged pension under the Invalid and Old-Aged Pensions Act 1908.
 A national invalid disability pension was started in 1910, and a national maternity allowance was introduced in 1912.
 The old age pension and invalid pension were restricted to those of "good character", and the maternity allowance was not given to Aboriginals, Asians, or Pacific Islanders.
 Also in 1907, the Harvester case created a living wage with the assumptions of a man with three children and a dependent wife, closer to subsistence than a comfortable existence.

 In 1923, the Bruce-Page government announced plans to develop a comprehensive national social security scheme, which was typically referred to as National Insurance in line with the terminology used in Britain.
 The government established a royal commission on national insurance in 1923 and introduced a bill in 1928, which failed to pass before the government was defeated.
-The Lyons Government later passed the National Health and Pensions Insurance Act 1938, which would have enacted the scheme but was ultimately abandoned in the lead-up to World War II.
+The Lyons government later passed the National Health and Pensions Insurance Act 1938, which would have enacted the scheme but was ultimately abandoned in the lead-up to World War II.
 Lacking a national scheme forms of government welfare were administered by local and state governments.
 The introduction of various schemes, and improvements in them, were often secured after protest campaigns by unemployed community members.